4 min read

 One small change.
 That’s all it took to flip the switch.

 I just wanted to see what would happen if I ate food with fewer ingredients and fewer chemicals in it.
-That’s it.
-Nothing extreme.
+So, I made changes that felt reasonable and sustainable.
+Slightly smarter, that’s all.
 I’m not trying to be an almond mom over here.

 Yes, I was very easily entertained as a child.

 So, in a fit of nostalgia and curiosity, I bought an air popper.
 This one stirs itself, looks like a spaceship, and somehow makes popcorn taste better than the bagged stuff.
 Here’s the one I use.
-(Affiliate link, zero pressure.)

 The house smells amazing, the vibe is peak cozy, and honestly?
 It’s just really good popcorn.

-My man still thought vegetable oil was “heart-healthy.”
+My husband still thought vegetable oil was “heart-healthy.”
 To be fair, most of us did, thanks to 1990s marketing.
-But he was up for the experiment, so I started replacing things as we ran out—no waste or guilt.
+But he was up for the experiment, so I started replacing things as we ran out.
+Now, we’ve got avocado oil, beef tallow, and coconut oil in our rotation.

 Maybe.